-The editor will evaluate manuscripts regardless of race, gender, sexual orientation of the authors, religious belief, ethnic origin, citizenship or political philosophy.
+The editor will evaluate manuscripts without regard to the authors' race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.

-The decision will be based on the importance of the study, originality and clarity, and validity of the study and its relevance to the objectives of the journal.
+The decision will be based on the study's importance, originality and clarity, and the validity of the study and its relevance to the journal's objectives.
 Current legal requirements regarding defamation, copyright infringement and plagiarism must be respected.

-The editor and any member of the editorial team may not disclose any information about a manuscript sent for review to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisors, and the editor.
+The editor and any member of the editorial team may not disclose any information about a manuscript submitted for review to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the editor.

 Disclosure and conflicts of interest

-Other data and study materials, in documents sent for submission, will not be used by the editor, or by members of the editorial board, for their own research purposes, without the author's explicit written consent.
+Other data and materials from the studies, in documents sent for submission, will not be used by the editor, or by the members of the editorial board, for their own research purposes, without the explicit written consent of the author.

 Contribution to editorial decisions

-The peer review process helps the editor and the editorial board to make editorial decisions and can also serve the author in improving his article.
+The peer review process helps the editor and editorial board make editorial decisions and can also serve the author in improving their article.

-Any selected reviewer who feels disqualified to review a submitted manuscript, or anticipates that immediate review will be impossible, must notify the editor and withdraw from the review process.
+Any selected reviewer who feels unqualified to review a submitted manuscript, or anticipates that immediate review will be impossible, must notify the editor and withdraw from the review process.

 All manuscripts received for review must be treated as confidential documents.
-They must not be disclosed or discussed with others, except when authorized by the editor.
+They must not be shared with or discussed with others, except as authorized by the publisher.

-Comments should be conducted objectively.
-Personal criticisms of authors are unacceptable.
+Comments must be conducted objectively.
+Personal criticism of the authors is unacceptable.
 Reviewers must express their views clearly, supported by objective arguments.

-Reviewers should identify cases in which a publication referred to in the document was not mentioned in the reference list.
+Reviewers should identify cases in which a publication referred to in the document was not cited in the reference list.
 They must indicate whether observations or arguments derived from other publications are accompanied by the respective source.
-The reviewers will notify the editor of any substantial similarity or overlap between the manuscript being evaluated and any other published document of which they are aware.
+Reviewers will notify the editor of any substantial similarity or overlap between the manuscript under review and any other published document of which they are aware.

 Disclosure and conflict of interest

-Insider information or insights obtained through peer review must be kept confidential and not used for personal purposes.
-Reviewers should not evaluate manuscripts in which they have potential conflicts of interest, resulting from competitive, collaborative or other relationships, or relationships with any of the authors, companies or institutions associated with the documents.
+Insider information or ideas obtained through peer review must be kept confidential and not used for personal purposes.
+Reviewers should not evaluate manuscripts where they have potential conflicts of interest, resulting from competitive, collaborative, or other relationships, or relationships with any of the authors, companies, or institutions associated with the documents.

 Scientific reporting standards

-Authors of original research reports must present an accurate account of the work performed, as well as an objective discussion of its meaning.
-The underlying data must be accurately presented in the manuscript.
-An article must contain sufficient details and references to allow other researchers to replicate the study.
-Fraudulent or inaccurate statements are unethical and unacceptable.
+Authors of original research reports must provide an accurate account of the work performed, as well as an objective discussion of its significance.
+Underlying data must be accurately presented in the manuscript.
+An article must contain sufficient details and references to allow other investigators to replicate the study.
+Fraudulent or inaccurate statements constitute unethical behavior and are unacceptable.

 Data access and retention

-Authors may be asked to provide raw study data with the document for editorial review and authors should be prepared to make study data publicly available.
-Authors must guarantee, at any time, access to the data by other competent professionals, for at least ten years after publication (preferably, through an institutional data repository or other data centers), provided that the confidentiality of the data participants can be protected and legal data rights are respected.
+Authors may be asked to provide the raw study data along with the document for editorial review, and authors should be prepared to make study data publicly available.
+Authors must guarantee, at all times, access to data by other competent professionals for at least ten years after publication (preferably through an institutional data repository or other data centers), provided that the confidentiality of the participants can be protected and legal rights over data respected.

-Authors will only send entirely original works and will cite others' work and / or words accordingly.
+Authors will only submit entirely original works and will properly cite the work and/or words of others.
 Publications that influenced the definition of the nature of the work should also be cited.

 Multiple, redundant or concurrent publication

-Documents that describe essentially the same research should not be published in more than one magazine.
-Submitting the same article to more than one magazine constitutes unethical editorial behavior and is unacceptable.
+Documents that essentially describe the same investigation should not be published in more than one journal.
+Submitting the same article to more than one journal constitutes unethical editorial behavior and is unacceptable.

-Authorship should be limited to those who have contributed significantly to the conception, design, execution or interpretation of the reported study.
+Authorship should be limited to those who significantly contributed to the conception, design, execution or interpretation of the reported study.
 All those who have made significant contributions should be listed as co-authors.

-The corresponding author ensures that all contributing co-authors, and not others not involved, are included in the list of authors.
+Corresponding author warrants that all contributing co-authors, and not other uninvolved persons, are included in the author list.

-The correspondence author will also verify that all co-authors have approved the final version of the document and that they have agreed to submit it for publication.
+The corresponding author will also verify that all co-authors have approved the final version of the document and that they have agreed to its submission for publication.

 Disclosure and conflicts of interest

-All authors must include a statement to express any conflicts of interest, financial or other substantive, that may be considered to influence the results or their interpretation in the manuscript.
+All authors must include a statement expressing any conflicts of interest, financial or other substantive, that could be considered to influence the results or their interpretation in the manuscript.
 All sources of financial support for the project must be disclosed.

 Fundamental errors in published works

-When an author discovers a significant error or inaccuracy in his own published work, it is the author's obligation to promptly notify the magazine's editor and cooperate with the editor to correct the article in the form of errata.
+When an author discovers a significant error or inaccuracy in his or her own published work, it is the obligation of the author to promptly notify the journal editor and cooperate with the editor to correct the article in the form of an erratum.

 Measures against Violation of the Code of Ethics

-Psique's Editorial Board will seek, by all means at its disposal, to ensure that ethical standards and good editorial practices are ensured by all stakeholders in the editorial process.
+Psyche's Editorial Board will seek, by all means at its disposal, to ensure that ethical standards and good editorial practices are ensured by all those involved in the editorial process.

-If any unethical behavior is detected by the authors, the Editorial Board of Psique may initiate an investigation process, when supported by sufficient evidence, and initiate one of the following actions, which it will communicate to the author involved:
+In the event that any unethical behavior on the part of the authors is detected, the Editorial Board of Psique may initiate an investigation process, when supported by sufficient evidence, and trigger one of the following actions, which it will communicate to the author involved:

-b) Publication of formal notice, detailing the unethical behavior;
+b) Publication of a formal notice, detailing the unethical behavior;

-c) Formal letter to the author, the entity to which it is affiliated and the entity that supports the investigation;
+c) Formal letter to the author, the entity to which he is affiliated and the entity that supports the investigation;

-d) Formal refusal of the article or removal of the article, the author, indexing services and readers being informed of the reasons for the decision;
+d) Formal refusal of the article or removal of the article, with the author, the indexing services and the readers being informed of the reasons for the decision;

 e) Report the case to the respective professional organization or higher authority for further investigation of the case.